webtoknow/fx-trading-app/Week_09/Exercise/README.md

     }
   }
   ```

+Now the implementation for the creation of trades should be done and tested with a tool like Postman.

 ## <a name="exercise-V">Exercise V - Secure the API with authorization filter </a>

 Finally we will secure the REST endpoints.

 1. Firstly we add a service that checks whether a given token is valid.
 This service will call the authorization microservice that will do the actual validation.

 ```
 package com.banking.sofware.design.fxtrading.service;